ShihengDuan/shihengduan.github.io/_pages/about.md

     - How do we nudge?
 For stochastic ensembles, we introduce _ensemble involution_.
 For determinstic version, we follow the traditional nudging tendency and there is a relevant GitHub [issue](https://github.com/neuralgcm/neuralgcm/issues/247).

 1. [Higher-order internal modes of variability imprinted in year-to-year California streamflow changes](https://www.nature.com/articles/s43247-024-01594-2) **Shiheng Duan**, Giuliana Pallotta, Céline Bonfils.
 2024
-  - Higher-order EOF modes are derived from the well-known climate variability domains.
+  - Higher-order EOF modes are derived from the well-known climate variability domains with [PMP](https://pcmdi.github.io/pcmdi_metrics/).
   - The BCSD-CMIP6-LSTM streamflow projections are quantitatively related with internal variability indices using various ML models.
   - All the ML models show PNA-5 is the most dominant pattern affecting streamflow in California, which looks like an atmospheric-river pattern.
   - BCSD does not change variability indices, as a technical note.